shopware/docs/products/extensions/search/boosting.md

 ## Overview

-With the Enterprise Search there are two types of boosting, the [Field Boosting](boosting.md#field-boosting) and the [Explicit Boosting](boosting.md#explicit-boosting).
+With the Advanced Search there are two types of boosting, the [Field Boosting](boosting.md#field-boosting) and the [Explicit Boosting](boosting.md#explicit-boosting).
 These configurations allow boosting of specific search results.

 ## Field Boosting